Chiropractic Degrees: What You’ll Study in Chiropractic School

 How much will my education cost?

-Chiropractic school tuition varies, but tuition* can range from $11,000 to $20,000.
+Chiropractic school tuition varies, but tuition* can run around $120,000.
 The wide range of tuition costs is partially related to a program’s time frame.
-They generally run between nine and 12 months depending on the school.

 While tuition is certainly not cheap, students have plenty of financial aid options at their disposal.
 This is another instance where accreditation plays a role.
 You may not be eligible for federal loans if your school isn’t accredited (and therefore recognized by the U.S. Department of Education).